AUICK SECOND 2009 WORKSHOP

 The transportation and postage expenses for obtaining visas or medical

 certificates will not be reimbursed.
 The expense for obtaining a

 passport will not be reimbursed.

-round trip airline ticket between the nearest airport to each
+ticket between the nearest airport to each participant’s residence and

-participant's residence and Kansai International Airport (KIX) in Japan.
+Kansai International Airport (KIX) in Japan.
 The airline, dates and

 The ticket will be delivered to the participant through the relevant